libbyschuknight/tid_til/ruby/poodr_notes.md

 >They share the same methods so they all behave like Strings; they contain different data so they represent different ones.

 >Knowledge of an objects' type(s) therefore lets you have expectations about the messages to which it responds.

+## Chapter 2 Designing Classes with Single Responsibility

+>The foundation of an OO system is the message, but the most visible organisational structure is the class.

+>The problem is not one of technical knowledge but of organisation; you know how to write the code but not where to put it.

+>The classes you create will affect how you think about your application forever.

+- Transparent - the consequences of changes should be obvious in the code that is changing and in distant code that relies upon it.

+- Reasonable - the code of any change should be proportional to the benefits the change achieves.

+- Usable - existing code should be usable in new and unexpected contexts.

+- Exemplary - the code itself should encourage those who change it to perpetuate these qualities.

+>The first step in creating code that is TRUE is to ensure that each class has a single, well-defined responsibility.

+#### Creating classes that have a single responsibility
+>A class should do the smallest possible **useful** thing; single responsibility.

+> A class that has more than one responsibility is difficult to reuse.

+#### Determining if a class has a single responsibility

+>Replace each on of its methods with a question, asking the question ought to make sense.

+>Another way to hone in on what a class is actually doing is to attempt to describe it in one sentence.
+Remember that a class should do the smallest possible **useful thing**.
+The thing ought to be simple to describe.
+If the simplest description you can devise uses the word "and", the class likely has more than one responsibility.
+If it uses the word "or", then the class has more than one responsibility and they aren't even very related.

+>OO designers use the word *cohesion* to describe this concept.
+When everything in a class is related to it central purpose, the class is said to be *highly cohesive* or to have a single responsibility.

+>... that everything the class does be highly related to its purpose.